vothane/saber-rattler/README.md

 cognition-ignition
 ==================

 Machine Learning with Clojure using Weka library.
+Will analyze pitchers in the MLB using data from PITCHf/x.